chris-royall/portfolio-cloudformation/README.md

 3. Uploads Lambda code to the S3 bucket
 4. Deploys the main CloudFormation stack with all resources
 5. Verifies the deployment status

+### GitHub Actions Deployment

+This project is configured for manual deployment using GitHub Actions.
+The workflow:
+1. Checks out the code
+2. Sets up AWS credentials using OIDC
+3. Packages Lambda functions
+4. Deploys the CloudFormation stack

 ## API Endpoints